kamrankamrani/setup-react-project/README.md

 ```
 parcel version 2 is good for me.

-in the `package.json` and in the `script` section add the entry point of your application:
+in the `package.json` and in the `script` section add the entry point of your application(maybe it's in the public folder):
 ```
 "dev": "parcel src/index.html"
 ```